gywerd/cs2cpp/README.md

 	- **Real-Time C++.** Appendix B.2 (Kormanyos 2021 pp. 479-480)
 - **Professional C++.** Ch.
 30 (Gregoire 2021 pp.1021-1044)
 	- **Clean C++20.** Ch.
 8 (Roth 2021 pp. 336-373)

+At this point, you should be able to make at least what you can do in C#.

 ### Expert
 - **Professional C++.** Ch.
 31-34 (Gregoire 2021 pp. 1055-1161)